25 Ways on How to Accept A Breakup And Finally Move On

 By knowing the stages of a breakup, you will understand the emotions you’re going through, and you will know what steps to take.

-25 Ways to finally accept a breakup you didn’t plan and move on
+27 ways to finally accept a breakup you didn’t want and move on

 1. Recognize the loss